Model navigation

 • Field name: NavigationMenuItems

-• Data type: Pages and reusable content
+• Data type: Content items (Pages and reusable content in newer versions)

 • Display in editing form: True (Enabled)